How many geodesics join two points on a contact sub-Riemannian manifold?: Introduction

 Thus $\Lambda_j$ consists of the poles of $\lambda \mapsto g(\la \al_j)$ and the set of indices $L(\la)$ tells how many of these poles occur at $\la$ (see Fig.~\ref{fig:g}).
 With these conventions we have:

 where $n_j$ is the multiplicity of the singular value $\alpha_j$ and

-For the generic $A$ all singular values are distinct ($k=n$) and non-commensurable, thus for every $\la \in \Lambda_p$ we have $\#L(\la)=1$, $N(\la)=1$ and all critical manifolds are homeomorphic to circles.
-If some of the singular values have multiplicities greater than one, but still are all pairwise non-commensurable, $\#L(\lambda) =1$ but we can have critical manifolds of various dimensions.
+For the generic $A$ all singular values are distinct ($k=n$) and non-com\-mensurable, thus for every $\la \in \Lambda_p$ we have $\#L(\la)=1$, $N(\la)=1$ and all critical manifolds are homeomorphic to circles.
+If some of the singular values have multiplicities greater than one, but still are all pairwise non-com\-mensurable, $\#L(\lambda) =1$ but we can have critical manifolds of various dimensions.

 As we will see, $\Gamma_\infty(p)$ is not empty only if some of the coordinates $x_j$ vanish.
 If $\Gamma_\infty(p)$ is not empty, each critical manifold is homeomorphic to a sphere; here the estimate~\eqref{eq:orderintro} can be extended to \emph{all} points $p\neq p_0$ if one adopts a ``topological'' viewpoint.
 Denoting by: